catalyst/silverstripe-ableplayer/README.md

 ## Configuration

+The Able player is very extensible, and this module is designed to be configurable and flexible to your needs.

 ### VTT Content Controller
 Behind the scenes, the module will call a barebones controller to serve CMS-generated WebVTT content in a manner that the Able player can use.
 This controller has a configurable url_segment and a route that is automatically loaded to ensure conflicts with a published page are unlikely.
 This settings can be changed using Silverstripe's Config API